kingsleyesisi/Tap-script/README.md

-this is a simple batch file that use ADB to connect to an android phone and start tapping the middle if the screen,
+This is a simple batch file that use ADB (Android Debug Bridge) to connect to an android phone and start tapping the middle if the screen,

-yoi van modify base on yoir resolution
+you can modify base on yoir resolution